The Automatic Calibration Unit in JUNO: Introduction

 \section{Introduction}

 JUNO is an ultra-low background liquid scintillator (LS) detector under construction in the Jiangmen city in south China~\cite{ref:JUNO_CDR}.
+At present, the civil construction is mostly completed, and the completion of the detector assembly is expected by the end of 2022.
 It is designed as a general low background terrestrial and astrophysical neutrino observatory, particularly to perform precision oscillation studies using reactor neutrinos at a baseline of 53 km, in order to determine the neutrino mass hierarchy (MH)~\cite{ref:baseline}.
 Its central detector (CD) is an acrylic spherical vessel with an inner diameter of 35.4 m, viewed by about 17,600 20-inch and 25,600 3-inch photomultiplier tubes (PMTs) immersed in an ultra-pure water shield~\cite{ref:JUNO}.

 To achieve the MH measurement, the precision of the reactor neutrino spectroscopy has to be better than 1\% in energy scale and better than 3\% in the effective energy resolution~\cite{ref:energy_resolution}.
-These in turn pose great challenge to the detector calibration.
-In Ref.~\cite{ref:calibration_strategy}, we have developed a comprehensive calibration strategy to address the challenge, combining wisdom from past low energy neutrino experiments~\cite{ref:Daya_Bay_ACU, ref:KamLAND, ref:SNO, ref:Borexino, ref:SuperK, ref:Double_Chooz}.
-Several hardware subsystems have been previously reported in Refs.~\cite{ref:CLS, ref:GTCS1, ref:GTCS2, ref:ROV}.
+These in turn pose a great challenge to the detector calibration.
+In Ref.~\cite{ref:calibration_strategy} we described the development of a comprehensive calibration strategy to address the challenge, combining wisdom from past low energy neutrino experiments~\cite{ref:Daya_Bay_ACU, ref:KamLAND, ref:SNO, ref:Borexino, ref:SuperK, ref:Double_Chooz}.
+Several calibration hardware subsystems have been previously reported in Refs.~\cite{ref:CLS, ref:GTCS1, ref:GTCS2, ref:ROV}.
 In this paper, we discuss one of the key components of the calibration system, the ACU, envisioned as a primary tool to perform detector calibration on a regular basis.

 The paper is organized as follows.
 In Sec.~\ref{sec:Requirements}, a brief description is given about the technical requirements of the ACU.
 The design of the ACU is discussed in Sec.~\ref{sec:Design of the automatic calibration unit}.
 In Sec.~\ref{sec:Performance of the automatic calibration unit}, we discuss the performance of the as-built ACU, followed by the summary in Sec.~\ref{sec:Summary}.